 - g.
 By signature on this Contract, the parties explicitly agree that this section shall not independently convey any inherent rights, responsibilities or obligations of either party, relative to these rates, and shall not itself be the basis for any cause of administrative, legal or equitable action brought by either party.
 In the event that the rates certified by the actuary and approved by CMS are different from the rates included in this Contract, the Managed Care Plan agrees to accept a reconciliation performed by the Agency to bring payments to the Managed Care Plan in line with the approved rates.
 The Agency may amend and use the CMS-approved rates by notice to the Managed Care Plan through an amendment to the Contract. - h.
 Unless otherwise specified in this Contract, the Managed Care Plan shall accept the capitation payment received each month as payment in full by the Agency for all services provided to enrollees covered under this Contract and the administrative costs incurred by the Managed Care Plan in providing or arranging for such services.
 Any and all costs incurred by the Managed Care Plan in excess of the capitation payment shall be borne in total by the Managed Care Plan. - i.
-The Agency shall pay a retroactive capitation rate for each newborn enrolled in a MMA or Comprehensive LTC Managed Care Plan retroactive to the month of birth. (see s.
+The Agency shall pay a retroactive capitation rate for each newborn enrolled in an MMA or Comprehensive LTC Managed Care Plan retroactive to the month of birth.
+(See s.
 409.977(3), F.S.)
 The Managed Care Plan is responsible for payment of all covered services provided to newborns. - j.
-The Agency shall pay a MMA or Comprehensive LTC Managed Care Plan one kick payment for each covered transplant for enrollees who are not also eligible for Medicare.
+The Agency shall pay an MMA or Comprehensive LTC Managed Care Plan one kick payment for each covered transplant for enrollees who are not also eligible for Medicare.
 The Agency shall make kick payments for transplants in the amounts indicated in the MMA Exhibit. - k.
-The Agency shall pay a MMA or Comprehensive LTC Managed Care Plan kick payments for qualified/authorized enrollees undergoing treatment for Hepatitis C. The Agency shall make kick payments for treatment of Hepatitis C in the amounts indicated in the MMA Exhibit. - I. The Agency shall pay an MMA or Comprehensive LTC Managed Care Plan a supplemental payment for eligible primary care services provided between January 1, 2013 and December 31, 2014 as provided in the MMA Exhibit. - m.
-The Agency shall prospectively adjust the base capitation rates for LTC and Comprehensive LTC Managed Care Plans in accordance with the LTC Exhibit.
+The Agency shall pay an MMA or Comprehensive LTC Managed Care Plan kick payments for qualified/authorized enrollees undergoing treatment for Hepatitis C. The Agency shall make kick payments for treatment of Hepatitis C in the amounts indicated in the MMA Exhibit. - I. The Agency shall prospectively adjust the base capitation rates for Comprehensive LTC Managed Care Plans in accordance with the LTC Exhibit.